Frequently Asked Questions

 If you are in immediate danger contact the Alexandria Police Department by dialing 911.
 If you are afraid of your spouse or other family member, please contact the Alexandria Court Service Unit at 703-746-4144 or visit the office at the Courthouse to obtain a protective order or extend an emergency protective order.
-Also contact the Domestic Violence hotline at 703-746-4911 for support, shelter and information about services they provide.
-For further questions about abuse and the services offered by the city visit alexandriava.gov/domesticviolence.
+Also contact the Domestic Violence Hotline at 703-746-4911 for support, shelter and information about services they provide.
+For further questions about abuse and the services offered by the City, visit www.alexandriava.gov/DomesticViolence.

 To file for custody, visitation or child support, please contact us at 703-746-4144 to speak with an Intake Officer.
 We must confirm that you are an Alexandria City resident in order to file.
-Typically, we require certain information from the person filing the petition, and the Intake Officer will tell what you need to bring to an appointment.
+Typically, we require certain information from the person filing the petition.
+When you call to schedule your appointment, the Intake Officer will tell what you need to bring to an appointment.
 Walk-ins will not be able to file a petition on that same day, as appointments are required.
 There is also a $25 filing fee required at the time you file the petition with the Clerk’s office, payable by cash, check, money order or credit card.

 7. Who do I contact if I cannot attend court?
 What if I do not know my next court date?

 Contact the Juvenile and Domestic Relations Court Clerk’s Office at 703-746-4687.

 8. I've been ordered to attend a parent education class.
 Who do I contact?

 Parents ordered by the Alexandria Juvenile and Domestic Relations Court in a custody and visitation case (FOCUS) should contact Debbie Ackerman at 703-746-4144.

 9. Who do I contact if I am concerned about gangs and gang prevention services?